steveaw/anki_addons/README.md

 - reviewer_show_cardinfo.py

 ### The following are not suitable for addons.
- I actually uploaded some of these by mistake originally as I figured out pycharm's git integration.
-However, if Anki had an "advanced options/settings" api+ui (say like firefox), then these kinds of addons could be shared in the future
+ I actually uploaded some of these by mistake originally as I figured out pycharm's git integration :) However, if Anki had an "advanced options/settings" api+ui (say like firefox), then these kinds of addons could be shared in the future

 - browser_ui_tweaks.py  ... change minor things in the browser.
 - main_ui_tweaks.py ... ditto